Social Work and Psychology Internship in Cape Town

 You’ll be staying at a volunteer house called Yoga Shala, a house in Capri, on Cape Town’s Southern Peninsula, where people from around the world stay while volunteering in the surrounding communities.
 Everyone at the house plays a role and assists in the general day to day operation of yoga shala, from the kitchen to gardening and cleaning, creating a great community in the house.
 There is free WiFi and the nearest shopping center is a 10-minute drive away.

-- Preferably background or experience in sociology, psychology, social work, community development, education or similar
+- Preferably background or experience in sociology, psychology, social work, community development, education, pedagogy, or similar

 - Good social skills

 - Enjoy working with children and people of different cultures